La Palma: Volcanism and eruptions

 At Cumbre Vieja ridge a new monogenetic volcano burst on 19 September 2021 after several seismic crises that rocked the island, among other anomalies regarding volcanic surveillance.
+At 85 days, it is the longest known and the most damaging volcanic eruption on La Palma since records began.
+The total damage caused by the volcano amounts up to 843 million euros.

+A Special Commissioner for the Reconstruction of the island of La Palma was created in 2022, tasked with coordinating and promoting the actions adopted by the General State Administration to repair the damage caused by volcanic eruptions and for the reconstruction of the island.
+Hector Izquierdo Triana, born in La Palma and secretary of state for finance at that time, was appointed to this responsibility.

 Tsunami scenarios

 In an episode of the BBC Horizon series broadcast on 12 October 2000, two geologists hypothesised that during a future eruption, the western flank of Cumbre Vieja, with a mass of approximately 1.5 x1015 kg, could slide into the ocean.
 This could then generate a giant wave, known as a "megatsunami" around 650-900 m high.
 The wave could radiate out across the Atlantic and inundate much of the eastern seaboard of North America, and many of the islands in the Caribbean and northern coasts of South America between six and eight hours later.
 They estimate that such a tsunami could have waves possibly 50 m or higher causing massive devastation along the coastlines.
 Modelling suggests that the tsunami could inundate up to 25 km inland.
 The claim was also explored in a BBC docu-drama called End Day which went through several hypothetical scenarios of disastrous proportions.
 However, nowhere in their papers do the authors make any claim about the imminent collapse of the flank.
 Rather, they state that they have modelled the worst-case scenario.

 In 2002 the Tsunami Society published a statement stating "...
 We would like to halt the scaremongering from these unfounded reports..."
 The major points raised in this report include: